-&lt;sup>12 The Environmental Quality Incentives Program (EQIP) is a voluntary program administered through the NRCS that provides financial and technical assistance to agricultural producers through contracts up to a maximum term of ten years in length.
+&lt;sup>12 The Environmental Quality Incentives Program (EQIP) is a voluntary program administered through the NRCS, that provides financial and technical assistance to agricultural producers through contracts up to a maximum term of ten years in length.
 The program plans and implements practices to assist with natural resource and farm production issues.

-&lt;sup>13 The Landowner Incentive Program (LIP) is administered by USFWS and provides grant funds to protect and restore habitats on private lands, to benefit federally listed, proposed or candidate species or other at-risk species.
+The Landowner Incentive Program (LIP) is administered by USFWS and provides grant funds to protect and restore habitats on private lands, to benefit federally listed, proposed or candidate species or other at-risk species.

 &lt;sup>14 The Grassland Reserve Program (GRP) is a voluntary program administered by USDA for landowners and operators to protect grazing uses and related conservation values by conserving grassland, including rangeland, pastureland, shrubland, and certain other lands.
 The program emphasizes support for working grazing operations; enhancement of plant and animal biodiversity; and protection of grassland and land containing shrubs and forbs under threat of conversion.
+The Partners for Fish and Wildlife (PFW) Program is administered by USFWS and procures short-term easements for restoration activities.